Listen to Spotblue Director Julian Walker discuss Mortgages in Turkey

 If you decide you want to buy a property in Turkey and you are not a cash buyer, there are several ways of raising the finance.
 Most will do that in their country of origin; possibly if you have sufficient equity in your existing home you can choose to use that to take out a new mortgage, whilst some opt for taking out a Turkish mortgage.
 As always take advice as to the best way for you to raise the finance to fund your new home.

-A maximum loan of either 70% or 75% loan to value
+- A maximum loan of either 8o% loan to value

 If you want a Turkish mortgage it is in your own interest to use a reputable agent who will already have a good working relationship with lenders and can negotiate the best mortgage for you.
 You could encounter language difficulties and other problems so try not to do it yourself and ask a specialist to arrange it on your behalf it saves time and confusion.